OakarminIron/Obsidian/Business/Accounting/Financial Accounting/Fundamental Analysis/Operating Cash Flow.md

 Using the indirect method, net income is adjusted to a cash basis using changes in non-cash accounts.
-Because most companies report the net income on an accrual basis, it includes various non-cash items, such as [[Depreciation📉]] and [[Amortisation]].
+Because most companies report the net income on an accrual basis, it includes various non-cash items, such as [[Depreciation📉]] and [[Amortization]].

 ```
 OCF = NI + D&A - NWC